MO-5995/react-todo/README.md

 # About this app
+I'm beginner for React.
-This is my practice "To-do App" by React.
+This is "To-do App" by React,which is so simple App.

 ### `npm start`